compacctsys/Droiditor/README.md

 ## Importing Droiditor into your project

-1. Create a `libs` directory under `app`.
+1. Create a `libs` directory under `app` (or whatever your app directory is called).
-2. Add the `droiditor.aar` file to this directory.
+2. Add the `droiditor.aar` file to the `libs` directory.
 If you updated the Droiditor build.gradle file and built the project, this file should be put here automatically (see building and exporting).
 3. In your apps build.gradle file, add the following dependencies:
   * implementation(name:'droiditor', ext:'aar')
+  * implementation("com.squareup.okhttp3:okhttp:4.9.0")
   * implementation("commons-io:commons-io:2.8.0")
   * implementation("net.lightbody.bmp:browsermob-core:2.1.5"){
         exclude group: 'org.slf4j'
     }
   * implementation('net.lightbody.bmp:littleproxy:1.1.0-beta-bmp-17')
+  * implementation 'org.zeromq:jeromq:0.5.2'

-You will also likely need to declare the following package options in the `android` section:
+You _may_ also need to declare the following package options in the `android` section:

     packagingOptions {
         exclude '**/resources/*'